-The Finance, Resources, Audit and Risk (FRAR) is a sub-committee of the main Board of Trustees.
+The Finance Resources Audit and Risk committee (FRAR) is also a sub-committee of the main Board of Trustees.
 Its purpose is to carry out duties delegated by the main board in matters linked to finance and risk.
-The committee meets 3 times per year.
+The committee met 4 times this year.